evmar/webtreemap/README.md

 ## Development

-The modules of webtreemap can be used both from the web and from the command line.
-The basic flow is:
+The modules of webtreemap can be used both from the web and from the command line, so the build has two layers.
+The command line app embeds the output of the build into its output so it's a bit confusing.

+To build everything, run `yarn run build`.

+### Build layout

+To hack on webtreemap, the pieces of the build are:

 1.  `yarn run tsc` builds all the `.ts` files;
 2.  `yarn run webpack` builds the UMD web version from JS of the above.

-Note that the command line embeds the web version in its output, so you need to run step 2 before running the output of step 1.
+Because command line embeds the web version in its output, you need to run step 2 before running the output of step 1.
+Also note we intentionally don't use webpack's ts-loader because we want the TypeScript output for the command-line app.

 ### Command line app